avnet-iotconnect/avnet-iotc-mtb-psoc-edge-rm/DEVELOPER_GUIDE.md

   "khPBBRXBKbDpQ02LgX6tsJUEbGbnPC94LfwnkTuVx/CFKWZfmg==\n" \
   "-----END CERTIFICATE-----"
   ```
-  The same format needs to be used for the private key as `#define IOTCONNECT_DEVICE_KEY`
+* The same format needs to be used for the private key as `#define IOTCONNECT_DEVICE_KEY`

-At this point, the device can be reprogrammed with the newly built firmware.
+At this point, the application is set up with /IOTCONNECT credentials.

-## OTA Support

-Not availabe now.